Skulk2Fade/pe-ratio-app/README.md

 python app.py
 ```

+### Default Login

+On startup the app creates a verified user if it doesn't already exist.
+The
+default credentials are:

+* Username: `testuser`
+* Password: `testpass`

+You can override these by setting the `DEFAULT_USERNAME` and `DEFAULT_PASSWORD`
+environment variables before running the app.

 ## Account Verification and Password Reset

 After signing up the app sends a verification email containing a link to